Kalmar Nation, Lund: Kalmar Västra

 The entrance to Kalmar Västra on Måsvägen in western Lund, as seen from the south-east.

 On Måsvägen in western Lund, the Nation's second housing complex, Kalmar Västra (Kalmar West) is located.
 The building consists of four corridors with 10 rooms each, along with 12 apartments in various sizes.
 The project, which Kalmar Nation joined in 1959, was originally spearheaded by Blekingska and Wermlands Nations and resulted in three properties being inaugurated in the Fall of 1960 - with Kalmar Västra being one of them.

 Roseniusgården

 Adjacent to Kalmargården at Biskopsgatan 14, Roseniusgården is a student housing complex that was operated by a private company prior to the nation's purchase of the property in 2023.
 It consists of 22 dorm rooms.

 Today

 The Nation's main building, Kalmargården.

+The nation has been described as an "international" nation, due to its large proportion of international and exchange student members.

 Due to its smaller premises, there is no club space, making it the only nation to hold weekly pubs but no clubs.
 It is also the only nation open on Monday and Tuesday nights (Måndagspuben and Pub Ölkällaren respectively) in addition to its Friday pub (Pub Kaggen).
 The nation serves lunches (Lunch Neptuni) every Thursday.
+Kalmarspexarna, the nation's own spex, produces and performs its shows in English.